ShenduoZhang/ShenduoZhang/README.md

-- 👋 Hi, I’m Shenduo Zhang, a math PhD student at Georgia Tech.
+- 👋 Hi, I’m Shenduo Zhang, a math PhD student at Georgia Tech (enrolled in summer 2021).
-- 👀 I’m interested in statistics with an emphasise on mathematical statistics.
+- 👀 I’m interested in statistics with an emphasise on mathematical statistics, my research goals are concentrated in developing mathematically optimal methods for estimation under high-dimensional settings.
-- 🌱 I’m currently learning concentration inequality and other probability tools.
+- 🌱 I’m currently learning concentration inequalities and preparing for the comprehensive exams.
 - 💞️ I’m looking to collaborate on reading BLM's book on concentration.

 <!---